Demand Justice for Zak Kostopoulos

 Zak Kostopoulos, a queer activist and human rights defender in Greece, died on 21 September 2018 following a violent attack.
 Zak, also known by his drag stage name Zackie Oh, was a tireless defender of the rights of LGBTI people and HIV-positive persons.

-Video footage by eye witnesses shows that Zak was brutally beaten up by two men after entering a jewelry shop in central Athens.
-Footage also shows police arriving and violently attempting to arrest Zak who was dying on the ground.
-The video shows an officer forcefully driving his leg into his neck and another kicking him with equal force.
+Video footage by eye witnesses shows that Zak was brutally beaten up by two men after entering a jewellery shop in central Athens.
+Footage then shows Zak lying on the ground seriously injured and unable to move, surrounded by police officers.
+In the video, police officers are seen to violently attempting to arrest Zak and one officer is seen kicking him.
 According to the forensic report, Zak died from the multiple injuries he sustained.

 Zak’s tragic death has devastated his family, friends and the wider human rights community in Greece and beyond.
-Mobilizations asking for justice for his death have taken place in many European countries.
+Demonstrations calling for justice for his death have taken place in many European countries.

 Zak’s killing and the initial reporting of the case, filled with stigmatizing remarks and reproduction of fake news revealed the deep prejudice that exists in parts of society.
 This must not be tolerated.